Reality Check: Indian Images and [Mis]Representations

 Learning will take place through readings, seminars, lectures, films, and workshops.
 Students will improve their research skills through document review, observations, and critical analysis.
 Students will also have opportunities to improve their writing skills through weekly written assignments.
 Verbal skills will be improved through small-group and whole-class seminar discussions, and through individual final project presentations.
 Options for the final project will be discussed in the syllabus and in class.

-art, cultural studies, education, geography, history, media studies, Native studies, and political science.
+This offering will prepare you for careers and advanced study in: art, cultural studies, education, geography, history, media studies, Native studies, and political science.

 First class meeting: Monday, January 9th at 9am (Sem II D3109)